Ever noticed how things come in groups of 3?

 Some grow quite large, break open and ulcerate, with the risk of infection because of where they are.
-Unfortunately, some of these ulcerated lumps can also bleed, sometimes quite a lot, which makes surgical removal necessary.
+Unfortunately, some of these ulcerated lumps can also bleed — sometimes quite a lot — which makes surgical removal necessary.

-This is because they are fed by the male hormone testosterone.
+This is because the adenomas are fed by the male hormone testosterone.
 Over a lifetime of being soaked in testosterone, sometimes the tissue of the anal ring forms tumors — it’s just the way it is.

-But there’s also a chance that now he’s neutered and his testosterone levels are lower, his lump may stop growing.
-Indeed, part of me wonders if he’d hidden the lump for a while — he is extremely hairy around the rear.
+But there’s also a chance that now that he’s neutered and his testosterone levels are lower, the lump may stop growing.
+Part of me wonders if he’d hidden the lump for a while — he’s extremely hairy around the rear.

 In elderly, frail patients for whom an anesthetic isn’t advisable, we can try to reduce future growth through medical treatment and the use of hormone implants to reduce testosterone levels.
 Sometimes this works; sometimes it doesn’t.

 - Obviously, the dog’s anus is not a sterile place, and there’s a risk of the operation site becoming contaminated with feces post-operatively.
 To reduce the risk of infection, the dedicated human syringes saltwater over their dog’s bottom after each bowel movement.

-In addition, there’s a theoretical risk of fecal incontinence following surgery.
+- In addition, there’s a theoretical risk of fecal incontinence following surgery.
 This is because the lumps grow on the anal ring, and during the operation there’s a small chance of nerve damage to the area.

 In short, if you have a male dog, then desexing at a younger age can protect him from anal adenoma.
 If yours is an older, intact male dog, then be vigilant for lumps and bumps around the rear and get them checked by a vet.